cloudmesh/cloudmesh-manual/docs-source/source/faq/chameleon.rst

 In horizon you naturally use a keyname such as rahul-222 (e.g. what rahul used)

-The reason is that in the future we use cloudmesn and we have a default key for cloudmesh set as ``id_rsa``.
+The reason is that in the future we use cloudmesh and we have a default key for cloudmesh set as ``id_rsa``.
 This simplifies debugging in case something does not go right